bkager/Tiny-node-cookbook/recipe-random-number-generator.md

 ___

 This recipe doesn't create a full program, just a very simple function to use in trying out the Node shell, aka the Node REPL.
 REPL stands for "Read-eval-print-loop", and it's a command-line program where you can write and run JavaScript code line by line.
-If you have enough practice with JavaScript to be reading this cookbook, you've almost certainly used JavaScript in some sort of REPL before.
+If you have enough practice with JavaScript to be reading this cookbook, you've probably used JavaScript in some sort of REPL before.
 The Node REPL is a great way to test small things out quickly.

 **Goals for this recipe**
 * Try out the Node shell